zkemail/zk-email-verify/docs/zkEmailDocs/Package Overviews/README.md

 - The `DKIMRegistry` contract is used in conjunction with the `EmailVerifier` circuit to verify emails.
 The `EmailVerifier` circuit checks the DKIM signature of an email against the DKIM public key hash stored in the `DKIMRegistry` contract for the email's domain.

+## zk-email/circuits
+The zk-email/circuits package provides pre-built circuits for generating proofs and verifying DKIM signatures.
+These circuits are designed to be used with the zk-email/helpers package to generate the necessary inputs.

+Key considerations:
+- the `email-verifier.circom` file is a standard template that can be used for email verification and customized for specific applications
+- It processes DKIM headers and employs Regex for pattern matching in emails.
+- By default, inputs are kept private unless stated otherwise, while outputs are always made public.
+- Upon obtaining the vkey and zkey, you can establish a `verifier.sol `contract, enabling on-chain proof verification!

 ## **Circuit Helpers**
 The `circuits` directory includes a `helpers` folder, which houses a variety of Circom helper templates.
 These templates are instrumental in constructing your primary circuit file.